hggeorgiev/ng2-breadcrumbs/README.md

 })
 ```

-3. Add a name to your route by adding a `breadcrumb` property in the route's `data`:
+3.Add a name to your route by adding a `breadcrumb` property in the route's `data`:

 ```js
 export const routes: Routes =